dustywhite7/Econ8320/SlidesCode/14 - Multiprocessing.md

 It is important to note that when a program is running, it typically has a single space in memory in which it stores all relevant information.

 - This allows the information to be used by whichever part of the program requires that information to use it.
-	- This is true for globally defined values
+	- Things that are accessible across the program are called **globally defined values**
 	- Variables with reduced **scope** are not available to all segments of a program